-San Francisco opened a new clinic this month to test Bayview-Hunters Point residents for health issues caused by exposure to environmental factors, such as airborne pollution and exposure to hazardous chemicals.
+San Francisco has opened a new clinic to test some Bayview-Hunters Point residents for health issues caused by exposure to environmental factors, such as airborne pollution and exposure to hazardous chemicals.

 Neighborhood residents have long demanded the attention of the city.
 The Hunters Point Shipyard, a former Naval base and during the 1970s, a dumping site for toxic waste, has been undergoing cleanup for over 30 years.

-It is unclear if the clinic would test for radiation poisoning.
-The city did not say what tests or treatment would be provided to residents.
-The program is still “in its infancy,” said a department source, and will likely be developed over time.
+It is unclear if the clinic, which could be located at 2403 Keith St. at the Southeast Family Health Center, would test for radiation poisoning.
+The city did not say what tests or treatment would be provided to residents, but did say the only residents served would be those who receive their primary healthcare at the clinic already.
+The program is still in its infancy, and will likely be developed over time, said the department.

 Residents say they have asked for doctors to address health concerns for years.